Azure/aztk/docs/70-jobs.md

 ```
 _Please Note: For more information about Azure VM sizes, see [Azure Batch Pricing](https://azure.microsoft.com/en-us/pricing/details/batch/).
 And for more information about Docker repositories see [Docker](./12-docker-iamge.html)._

-_The only required fields are vm_size and either size or size_low_pri, all other fields can be left blank or removed._
+_The only required fields are vm_size and either size or size_low_priority, all other fields can be left blank or removed._

 A Job definition may also include a default Spark Configuration.
 The following are the properties to define a Spark Configuration:
 ```yaml